__________________________________________________________________

 breath of life, I have given every green plant for food.
 And it was so.

-Garden of Eden had four rivers, called heads.
-This is a literal
+The Garden of Eden had four rivers, called heads.
+Genesis 2:10-14,

 And a river goes out of Eden to water the garden,